Additive posets, CW-complexes, and graphs: Realization by graphs

 (c) $\Gamma_a$ meets four distinct components $T_1, T_2, T_3, T_4$ of $\Delta$ in two vertices each.

-In all cases, we construct two non-empty 1-cycles in $\Gamma_a\cup \Delta$ meeting only in vertices.
+In every case, we will construct two non-empty 1-cycles in $\Gamma_a\cup \Delta$ meeting only in vertices.
 The homology classes $b,c\in H$ of these 1-cycles are nonzero and satisfy $b\leq b+c$.
 This contradicts the assumption that the partial order in $H$ is trivial.